WorldVistA/VistA-FHIR-Data-Loader/README.md

 into VistA to produce high quality synthetic patient data for development and testing.
 Other FHIR data sources are supportable; but are not supported at this time.

+DO NOT USE THIS SOFTWARE ON PRODUCTION SYSTEMS.
+This software is only used to create patients on test VistA systems.

 # Pre-installation Requirements
 The Installer DUZ must have the key XUMGR in order to be able to add users to the systems.